magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-31343-magento-patch-schedule-update-removes-body-class-for-category.md

 labels: 2.3.4,2.3.4-p2,2.3.5,2.3.5-p1,2.3.5-p2,CSS,QPT 1.0.7,QPT patches,Magento Commerce,Magento Commerce Cloud,category,schedule update,support tools
 ---

 MDVA-31343 Magento patch fixes the issue where the assigned layout body CSS class for a category gets removed during scheduled update.
-This patch is available when the [Quality Patches Tool (QPT) tool](https://support.magento.com/hc/en-us/articles/360047139492) 1.0.7 is installed.
+This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.0.7 is installed.
 The issue is scheduled to be fixed in Magento 2.4.2.

 ## Affected products and versions